MZ2839/website/README.md

 The code defines two key parts for animations using Framer Motion.
 The `variants` object specifies different animation states — `hidden` starts the component off-screen with reduced visibility, while `visible` brings it into view with smooth transitions based on a specified delay and spring physics for a natural feel.
 The `MotionBlock` component uses these variants to animate elements when they first appear, allowing each component to fade in and move into place at different times depending on the delay set.

-## 📜 License

-This project is licensed under the MIT License.
-You are allowed to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of this project, subject to the conditions outlined in the MIT License.

-For more information, please refer to the [LICENSE](./LICENSE) file.